drewhamlett/page-observer/README.md

 ### Setup

-You'll need an element matches polyfill like this one. https://developer.mozilla.org/en-US/docs/Web/API/Element/matches#Polyfill
+To support IE 11, and Edge, you'll need an element matches polyfill like this one. https://developer.mozilla.org/en-US/docs/Web/API/Element/matches#Polyfill

 ### Usage